 Financial aid is available for DeSales University undergraduate students in the form of federal grants and loans, state grants, private loans, work study, as well as University grants and scholarships.
 Graduate level student financial aid is available in the form of federal and private loans.
 Applicants must be United States citizens or permanent residents to qualify for aid at the federal or state level.
+Refugee students and students who have been granted asylum are considered "eligible noncitizens."
 The aid may be utilized to fund the costs of education, including tuition, books, fees, and reasonable living expenses.